-I.F.
-6. The organization:
+1.F.
+5. The organization:

 - a.
-Implements fiscal policies and written procedures, including internal control practices. - b.
-Provides training related to fiscal policies and written procedures to appropriate personnel, including: - (1) Initial training. - (2) Ongoing training.
+Implements fiscal policies and written procedures, including internal control practices. - Provides training related to fiscal policies and written procedures to appropriate personnel, including: - (1) Initial training. - (2) Ongoing training.

 To reduce risk, it is important that the organization, regardless of size, establish who has responsibility and authority in all financial activities, such as in purchasing materials and capital equipment, writing checks, making investments, fundraising, and billing.